 Three Steps: Move from Monitoring to Response

-Nuvolo OT Cyber Security enables HTM teams to move from monitoring to response for medical device security.
+Nuvolo OT Security enables HTM teams to move from monitoring to response for medical device security.
 It does this in a way that can be described in three steps:

 - Easily Track Assets and Their Locations